RenderKit/embree/doc/src/api.md

 user has to create a second Embree device and create a second scene to be used on the CPU.

+Starting with Embree 4.4 scene objects (`RTCScene` types) are not valid handles on SYCL devices anymore and therefore can not be used for Embree API calls in a SYCL kernel.
+Instead, Embree API calls on a SYCL kernel have a variation which use traversable objects (`RTCTraversable` type).
+To get a traversable object for a scene object the application can call `rtcGetSceneTraversable`.

 Files containing SYCL code, have to get compiled with the Intel® oneAPI DPC++ compiler.
 Please see section [Linux SYCL Compilation] and [Windows SYCL Compilation] for supported compilers.
 The DPC++ compiler